cxz161530/turtleticketing/README.md

-# Turtle Collector
+# Turtle Ticketing

-Turtle Collector is a web based application that allows users to create turtles with names, breeds, descriptions, and age.
-Then they may track the feeding schedule of the turtle and if the turtle has not been recently fed it will trigger an alert that they may be hungry.
-The user may also create a rock with a given size and color and assign it to a turtle.
+Turtle Collector is a web based application that allows users to create tickets with names, time, descriptions, and revenue impact.
+Then they may track the follow up schedule of the ticket and if the ticket has not been recently fed it will trigger an alert that ticket is waiting for solve.
+The user may also create a member with a given department and name and assign it to a ticket.

 ## Technologies Used